cnk-cnk/SQL-Case-Study-TINY-SHOP/README.md

 # SQL-Case-Study-TINY-SHOP
 Below are the different topics discussed in the case study.
-The PDF file contains the project and SQL files the SQL code.
+The PDF file contains a summary of the project and SQL files the SQL code.

-## TABLE
+## The different topics dealt in the project
 * 1 Tiny shop sales
 * 1.1 Audit
 * 1.2 Technical report